 My doctor was out of town when I called to schedule an appointment so I had to see a different doctor in the practice.
 By this time, I had muscle pain and the rash had become almost constant.
 The rash had also spread down my neck, onto my scalp and onto my eyelids.

 The "substitute" doctor assured me I was suffering from a seasonal contact allergy and prescribed a topical steroid for the rash but nothing for the pain.
 The steroid ointment didn't do much to alleviate the rash and nothing for the pain.

 After a few weeks, I called the doctor's office again and again was unable to see my doctor.
 This time I saw a different doctor from the first visit.
 He also assured me this was an allergy issue.
 His solution was two steroid injections and a steroid dose pack.

 Within a few days I felt great.
 He was right!
 It is an allergy!

 After the injections and the dose pack wore off, all the symptoms returned.

 Frustrated with my doctor's office and the fact I could not even see my own doctor, I scheduled an appointment with my mom's doctor.
 I was scheduled to see the Nurse Practitioner since I was a new patient.

-My first decision prior to this appointment was to think about every little minuscule little thing going on with me no matter how minor it seemed, and tell the Nurse Practitioner.
+My first decision prior to this appointment was to think about every minuscule little thing going on, no matter how minor it seemed, and tell the Nurse Practitioner.